There’s no doubt about it…being a supervisor can really stink.

 This is one discussion that doesn’t need to take tons of time.
 It’s not point-counterpoint.
 It’s not consensus building.

-It’s you, saying what you need to say, being crystal clear, stating what improvements need to be made, and then ending the conversation zoom for apple.
+It’s you, saying what you need to say, being crystal clear, stating what improvements need to be made, and then ending the conversation.

 Those examples you came up with?
 They are for illustration purposes only.
 If you find yourself debating each one, you’re getting off point.
 Stick to the core issue.